 What Moving Insurance Covers

-The first rule of moving insurance is to not assume your homeowners insurance will cover you.
+The first rule of moving insurance is not to assume your homeowner’s insurance will cover you.
 It’s more likely than not that it won’t.

 Understanding Your Moving Insurance Coverage